IacopoC/Hide-Add-to-Cart-in-WooCommerce/README.md

-# Hide Add to Cart in WooCommerce
+# Hide Add to Cart and prices for not registered users
-A simple WordPress plugin useful to hide add to cart buttons and prices from WooCommerce sites.
+A simple WordPress plugin useful to hide add to cart buttons and prices from WooCommerce sites only to not registered users.
 # Description
-IC Hide Add to Cart and prices is useful if you want to hide add to cart buttons and prices in WooCommerce for all products or by products categories.
+IC Hide Add to Cart and prices is useful if you want to hide add to cart buttons and prices in WooCommerce for all products or by products categories for not registered users.

 # Features:
 * Disable WooCommerce Add to Cart buttons for every product.